eBay/Muse/muse-site/docs/03 - understanding-muse/01 - plugin-types.md

 At run time, `normal` and `lib` plugins can register plugin instance to the plugin engine (js-plugin). `lib` plugin provides shared modules.

+:::note
+`boot` and `init` plugins don't use shared modules, so they should usually have very few or no dependencies to be small.
+:::note

 ## Execution flow
 Different types of plugins have different execution mechanism: